vkbo/novelWriter/docs/source/int_overview.rst

 the programming language, and `Qt 5 <https://www.qt.io/>`_ for the user interface.

 novelWriter is built for Linux first, and this is where it works best.
-However, it also runs fine on Windows and MacOS due to the cross-platform framework it's build on.
-The author of the application doesn't own a Mac, so on-going Mac support is dependant on user feedback and user contributions.
+However, it also runs fine on Windows and MacOS due to the cross-platform framework it's built on.
+The author of the application doesn't own a Mac, so on-going Mac support is dependent on user feedback and user contributions.

 Spell checking in novelWriter is provided by a third party library called